Alan4247748/friendly-potato/docs/Tech Writing/Botnets.md

 ![Swarm of Bots](/img/bot.png)

-If I built a botnet, which I wouldn't because (ITS ILLEGAL), but the best way is to combine the concepts of fast flux, IoT networks, and Wi-Fi routers.
+If I built a botnet, which I wouldn't, (ITS ILLEGAL), but the best way is to combine the concepts of fast flux, IoT networks, and Wi-Fi routers.

 ## Fast Flux Networks